utkarsh032/Complete-Backend-Course/README.md

 - Add pagination for large subscription lists
 - Implement search and filter functionality
+- Improve workflow automation with more external integrations
-- Add subscription reminders and email notifications
+- Add email notifications for reminders
 - Role-based access control (RBAC) for admin and user roles

 ---